ajay-sreeram/ajay-sreeram/README.md

 * Java modules to trigger reports to managers and sending bulk sms to publish offers.

 𝗛𝗮𝗰𝗸𝗮𝘁𝗵𝗼𝗻 𝗽𝗿𝗼𝗷𝗲𝗰𝘁𝘀
-* Neural presentation, add/modify elements in slides by processing the brain neural signals (Runner-up)
+* Neural presentation: add/modify elements in slides by processing the brain neural signals (Runner-up)
 * RaspberryPi robot to monitor guests entering stores, for Covid-19 safety.
 (Winner)
 * Flutter app for in-store cart checkout, live commerce feature and a dashboard to engage those orders.
 * Important phrases extraction from product reviews.
 (Runner-up)